 Do you want to meet up with the safety experts of Scandinavia?

 You are invited to register.
-Early bird ends August 15, 2019
+Early bird has been extended to September 15, 2019

 Please check past conferences for previous conference details